izpack/izpack.github.io/mailing-lists/index.md

 The lists are also [archived on MarkMail](http://izpack.markmail.org/) and mirrored on Google Groups: [announce](http://groups.google.com/group/izpack-announce), [user](http://groups.google.com/group/izpack-user), [dev](http://groups.google.com/group/izpack-dev) and [scm](http://groups.google.com/group/izpack-scm).

+## Attic

-We also have [an archive of the BerliOS-time lists](berlios-lists-archives/) where you may dig some useful informations.
+We also have an archive of the BerliOS-time lists where you may dig some useful informations between 2006 and 2008:

+* [izpack-users](berlios-lists-archives/izpack-users/) used to be our user-support list,
+* [izpack-devel](berlios-lists-archives/izpack-devel/) used to be our development list,
+* [izpack-changes](berlios-lists-archives/izpack-changes/) used to be our SCM notification list.

+No known archive remains before we moved from TuxFamily to BerliOS in 2006.